-What makes a smartphone rugged?
+What are IP ratings and MIL-STD?
 IP67, MIL-STD-810G, and other certifications explained

 |Protection against continuous immersion in water up to depth specified by the manufacturer

-For an idea of how an IP test is conducted, take a look at this video of a test being conducted on behalf of electronics company Siemens.
-The resulting rating looks something like this: IP67.
-That’s the certification the iPhone 7 has received, and it means that the phone’s both completely protected against solid objects and can withstand up to a meter of water for 30 minutes.
+For an idea of how an IP certification is determined, take a look at this video of a test being conducted on behalf of electronics company Siemens.
+It ended up getting a an IP67 rating — the same rating as the iPhone 7 — and it means it’s been shown to withstand exposure both to objects and up to about three feet (or one meter) of water for 30 minutes.

-It isn’t always that simple, though.
-Some phones have two ratings, such as Sony’s IP55- and IP57-certified Xperia Z, which usually indicates that the device failed water or dust protection at a certain level.
-In the Xperia Z’s case, water protection level 6.
+It isn’t always that simple.
+Some phones have two ratings, such as Sony’s IP55- and IP57-certified Xperia Z, which indicates that it failed a tier of water or dust protection tests.
+We can only speculate, but it’s most likely that the Xperia Z couldn’t withstand ingress level protection 6, which sprays a 12.mm nozzle at 100kPa (14.5PSI) for three minutes straight at all parts of the phone’s enclosure.
+That’s a total of 300 liters of water (79 gallons).